yo-yo-yo-jbo/hm-surf/README.md

 # HM-Surf
-Taking a screenshot and downloading it.
+Taking a screenshot and downloading it along with location extraction.

 <pre>
   ⬜⬜⬜⬜⬜⬛⬛⬛⬛⬜⬜⬜⬜⬜